jmonsegny/crewes-beamer/README.md

 The aspect ratio should be 16:9 as this is the official Crewes format.
 Other aspect ratios will fail.

-Select the crewes theme:
+If you are not sponsored by CMC, select the crewes theme this way:

 `\usetheme{crewes}`

+In case you are sponsored by CMC, select the crewes theme this other way:

+`\usetheme[cmc=cmc]{crewes}`

 The packages files should be installed in Latex or at least in the same directory as the presentation.

 The rest of the format follows Beamer conventions.
 See example.

-Note: Command `framesubtitle` does not work due that the Crewes format does not have space for a subtitle in the slide.
+Note: Command `framesubtitle` does not print anything due that the Crewes format does not have space for a subtitle in the slide.

 ## Package files